mehulagg/gitlab/doc/architecture/blueprints/database_testing/index.md

 1. Post back the results of the migration and query testing to the Merge Request
 1. Destroy the thin-clone

+## Security

+In order to secure this process and meet compliance goals, the runner environment will be treated as a *production* environment and similarly locked down, monitored and audited.
+Only Database Maintainers will have access to the CI pipeline and its job output.
+Everyone else will only be able to see the results and statistics posted back on the Merge Request.

 ### Short-term

 The short-term focus is on testing regular migrations (typically schema changes) and using the existing Database Labs instance from postgres.ai for it.